-FMIC has a financial strength rating of A+ (Superior) issued by A M Best and AA (Very Strong) issued by Fitch Ratings.
+The Company has a financial strength rating of A+ (Superior) issued by A M Best, A+ issused by S&P Global and AA (Very Strong) issued by Fitch Ratings.

 The Branch's principal activities during the year continued to be the underwriting of property insurance risks and the provision of related engineering and loss prevention services to large and medium sized clients.